MCreeper12731/MicroGames/README.md

 # MicroGames
-A simple PvP arena minigame plugin with kits and custom items
+A PvP arena minigame plugin with kits and custom items